Is Your Business Name Violating Trademark Laws?

 It can happen to you.
 This scenario could have been avoided if you had run a simple trademark search when you first set up your business.
 You would have quickly learned if other, similar businesses were using similar names.
 The cost of such a search is relatively modest and will allow you the opportunity to research the availability of your prospective business name.

 Your business name is a valuable asset and should be protected by making a modest investment early in the start up of your business venture.
 Not only does it protect you from liability for trademark infringement, but it also protects your business name from infringement by others.

 Hire and consult with professional business lawyers with experience in protecting your business interests including your trademarks, copyrights and other trade secrets.
-The lawyers of the local law firm of Bellas & Wachowski have the background and business experience to help you wind your way thru the mine field of legal problems every business faces.
+The lawyers of the local law firm of Bellas & Wachowski Attorneys at Law have the background and business experience to help you wind your way thru the mine field of legal problems every business faces.
 For more information about legal issues which affect your business, contact George Bellas at 847.823.9030 Ext: 219 or email@example.com.